rpodonnell/ASB_PEC/README.md

 MAP - This script produces a species distribution map with cartographic features, seen as Fig. 1 in O'Donnell et al. (2022)

 DART - This script outlines the processing and analysis pipeline that was used on genomic SNP data delivered by DArTseq.
+This includes:
   - Data import and filtering
   - Identification and removal of potential clones
   - PCA ordination